 If you want to work in the world of tourism, but aren’t a fan of the museum life, there’s plenty of other tour guide jobs you could try your hand at.
 Students often lead the city’s many guided experiences from boat tours to walking tours and everything in between.
 You may just need to brush up on your French history, then you’re good to go!

 Staying on the theme of tourism, hotels are another place where your English-speaking skills could offer a leg-up into a good role.
 As of 2015, there were 117,000 hotels in Paris so there’s guaranteed to be one in a good location for you.

 Similarly, to babysitting, bar work is a popular student job wherever you go.
 With a bar on every street corner, Paris’ drinking scene is a lively one.
 If you’ve had previous experience as a student serving drinks in a pub or restaurant at home, this is something right up your street.

 There are several English and Australian bars in Paris too, so you can keep your lingo of “pints” and “bottles of wine” for a seamless working transition.

 7. Retail Work

 If pouring drinks isn’t your cup of tea, then a job in a shop could suit you better.
 Till-work is a pretty universal skill if you have previous experience, and if you don’t it’s easy enough to pick up.

 A number of the city’s shops look to employ English-speakers to help serve foreign customers too, so be sure to look out for job offers that might best apply to your profile.

 A student-favorite in Paris, Disneyland offers seasonal work from animations to cashier work and everything in between.
 Again, your English will give you an advantage, but these roles are hot property among French students too.
-Some past experience would really help, but as long as you’re quick off the mark you could land a super part-time job at the home of Disney!
+Some past experience would really help, but as long as you’re quick off the mark you could land a super part-time job at the home of Mickey!